FranckLab/DVC-Simulator/README.md

 ## Author

 ## Contact and support
 For questions, please first refer to [FAQ](https://github.com/FranckLab/DVC-Simulator#FAQ) and [Questions/Issues](https://github.com/FranckLab/DVC-Simulator/issues).
-Add a new quesiton if similar issue hasn't been reported.
-We shall help you at the earlist.
+Add a new question if similar issue hasn't been reported.
+We shall help you at the earliest.
 The author's contact information can be found at [Franck Lab](http://franck.engin.brown.edu).